mido4315/mido4315/README.md

-<h1 align="center">Hi 👋, I'm Mohamed Mahmoud</h1>
+<h1 align="center">Hi 👋, I'm Mohamed Abdelshafy</h1>
-<h4>Software Engineer and Flutter Developer with a degree in Computer Science, I have a strong foundation in both mobile and general software development.
+<h4>Software Engineer with a degree in Computer Science, I have a strong foundation in both mobile and general software development.
 Known for producing clean, maintainable code and possessing a broad range of programming skills, I excel in collaborative environments.
 In addition to my core development work, I have a strong passion for Machine Learning and Data Science.
 I am actively pursuing knowledge in these areas through side projects and continuous learning.
 </h4>

-- 🌱 I’m currently learning **Swift - Express.js**
+- 🌱 I’m currently learning more about **Machine Learning**

 - 👯 I’m looking to collaborate on **Flutter Framework**